Development hell: Film

-Film industry companies often buy the film rights to many popular novels, video games, and comic books, but it may take years for such properties to be successfully brought to the screen, and often with considerable changes to the plot, characters, and general tone.
-This pre-production process can last for months or years.
-More often than not, a project trapped in this state for a prolonged period of time will be abandoned by all interested parties or canceled outright.
-As Hollywood starts ten times as many projects as are released, many scripts will end up in this limbo state.
-Less than two percent of all books which are optioned actually make it to the big screen.
+Film industry companies buy the film rights to many popular novels, video games, and comic books, but often take years to bring those properties to the screen, having first made considerable changes to their plots, characters, and general tone.
+When this pre-production process takes too long, a project will often be abandoned or cancelled outright.
+Hollywood starts ten times as many projects as it releases.
+Less than two percent of all books that are optioned make it to the big screen.